 A key objective was to stimulate awareness and understanding around how NbS can promote synergy between biodiversity, climate and sustainable development policies at the international and EU level.
 Policy coherence is a corner stone of an effective enabling environment to support the scaling up of NbS.
 Coined ‘the biodiversity super year’ several key events are shaping up this year to inform climate and biodiversity policy, including the CBD (Convention on Biodiversity) CoP 15 and the UNFCCC CoP 26.
 In particular, the focus is on the post 2020 global biodiversity framework (to be released in October following the CBD CoP in Kunming, China), and the European Green Deal.
 The European Green Deal holds the potential to provide an integrated framework for EU-level initiatives, including the biodiversity strategy, climate law, zero pollution, and circular economies to support the restoration of Europe’s nature, address climate change, and improve human well-being.

 The workshop highlighted how NbS can be successfully scaled-out across vast landscapes.
-For example, we heard from Elvis Paul Tangram on the Sahel Great Green Wall Initiative, and Lea Appulo (Wetland International; Asian & European Wetlands) who spoke of their experience in taking NbS to scale in the Sahel and Indonesia to increase resilience to the impacts of climate change.
+For example, we heard from Elvis Paul Tangram on the Sahel Great Green Wall Initiative, and Lea Appulo (Wetland International; Asian & European Wetlands) who spoke of their experience in taking NbS to scale in the Sahel and Indonesia, respectively, to increase resilience to the impacts of climate change.
 Patrick Worms highlighted how regenerative, nature-based modes of farming hold tremendous potential for taking NbS to scale and generate more sustainable farming systems.
 Great strides can be achieved through innovation in the private sector as well.
-For example, a representative from Danone who attended the workshop highlighted how Danone is working on a regenerative farming model to promote agricultural resilience and promote soil carbon sequestration.
+For example, a representative from Danone highlighted how Danone is working on a regenerative farming model to promote agricultural resilience and promote soil carbon sequestration.
 However, bringing NbS to scale entails important challenges.

 Joseph Settele (co-chair of IPBES Global Assessment and IPCC CLO) set the backdrop by summarizing the recent IPBES global biodiversity and ecosystems services assessment report.
 Economic growth over the past 50 years has led to a 4-fold increase in the size of the global economy, a 10-fold increase in global trade, and the spatial segregation of production and consumption.
 This has coincided with marked declines in the majority of ecosystem services, posing significant risks to human well-being and our capacity to address climate change.
 For example, Lea Appulo (Wetlands International) highlighted that we’ve lost 85% of wetlands globally, at a rate 3x faster than forests.
 Similarly, The WEF Global Risk Report for 2020 showed that the top 5 risks to the global economy are associated with biodiversity loss climate change.
 Joseph highlighted that under business as usual economics, internationally agreed goals and targets for biodiversity will continue to be missed, leading to severe and unequally distributed consequences.
-For example, dominant legal frameworks, including across Europe incentivize economic activities which damage rather than support nature.
+For example, dominant legal frameworks, including across Europe, incentivize economic activities which damage rather than support nature.
 Addressing this requires a concerted set of actions across scales to reform governance, economic systems, equity, promote cross-sectoral planning, and support social narratives that question the economic growth imperative and raise ambition for nature.

 Ultimately public money is a crucial factor to kick start the transition, as businesses and farmers are unlikely to take the initial risks of shifting modes of production at scale, which in the short-term can impose heavy cost burdens.
-However, businesses do bear a share of the responsibility in facilitating this transition, and large businesses, like Danone, that are dependent on resilient production landscapes can assert significant leverage to reform supply chains.
+However, businesses do bear a share of the responsibility in facilitating this transition, and large businesses, like Danone, dependent on resilient production landscapes can assert significant leverage to reform supply chains.

 There is a tension between the need to scale-out NbS across landscapes, and the context-specific nature of successful NbS implementation.
 To be successful, NbS need to be shaped to local social-ecological realities.
 However, large scale NbS initiatives, such as the Great Green Wall Initiative, can be successful so long as they provide a framework which allows shaping practices to fit local contexts.
-This is crucial, highlighted Graham Wynne, because while adaptation is often framed as being context specific it often works best at scale, such as for managed retreat in costal zones to address sea level rise and associated impacts, or large-scale restoration to protect watersheds.
+This is crucial, highlighted Graham Wynne (WRI), because while adaptation is often framed as being context specific it often works best at scale, such as for managed retreat in coastal zones to address sea level rise and associated impacts, or large-scale restoration to protect watersheds.
 Successfully navigating this tension is therefore key to maximize impact at scale.

 Patrick Worms (President European Agroforestry Federation) emphasized that NbS cannot be designed in ivory towers.
 Approaches conceptualized in academic silos are disconnected from local realities and often fail as a result.
 The successful implementation of NbS rests on engaging local stakeholders from the start.
 Such approaches are termed transdisciplinary, as they involve the merging of knowledge and expertise across sectors.
 Academics and NGOs can help harness science to support the design of NbS, and in turn, local stakeholders bring the in-depth understanding of local social and ecological realities crucial to inform the design of NbS.
 Patrick Worms highlighted how, in the 1980s, new alley cropping methods conceptualized by academics failed on the ground because they were incompatible with local farmers’ ways of working.
 Therefore, the appreciation and weaving of diverse ways of knowing is not only an ethical imperative, but essential from a practical point of view.
 Afterall, the keystone species in any nature-based system is humans, and therefore their engagement is crucial to the success of NbS.